Willem Frans Van Kerckhoven

 Willem Frans Van Kerckhoven, or Guillaume François van Kerckhoven (28 January 1853 – 10 August 1892) was a Belgian soldier, explorer, colonial administrator who was active in the service of the International Association of the Congo and the subsequent Congo Free State.

-He is known for his extended expedition through the Uele River basin and onward towards the Nile, during which he cleared the Arab slave traders from the region and established a Belgian presence.
-He died in an accident before reaching the Nile.
+He is known for his extended expedition through the Uele River basin and onward towards the Nile, which was responsible for the deaths of over 1,800 people and established a Belgian presence in the region.
+Van Kerckhoven died in an accident before reaching the Nile.

 Early years (1853–1883)

 Willem Frans Van Kerckhoven was born in Mechelen, Belgium, on 28 January 1853.
 His parents were Frans Van Kerckhoven and Jeanne-Catherine Miller.
 On 22 February 1869 he enlisted in the 6th line regiment.
 He was named second lieutenant in the 3rd line regiment on 17 April 1875.

 On 29 August 1878 he was admitted to the War College.
 On 21 February 1883, as a deputy staff lieutenant, he was seconded to the Military Cartographic Institute for service in the Congo.